palanthas/reload_reddit/README.md

 # reload_reddit
-A page to automatically reload the reddit front page after a user defined amount of time.
+David Scholten

+Log/Version:

+0.1
+2015-02-01
+First design.
+This page will load 'Reddit.com'.
+Added a dropdown menu to select an amount of time before reloading itself.
+Menu reloads page on change.